Search

 The only category in which Grounded-SAM models lagged significantly behind others was phone segmentation.
 You can review the paper for a complete set of results.

-In conclusion, Grounded-SAM, seemingly signifies a significant advancement in the field of AI-driven image annotation.
+In conclusion, Grounded-SAM, demonstrates a significant advancement in the field of AI-driven image annotation.

 Practical Guide on How to Use Grounded Segment Anything and Integrate with Various Platforms/Frameworks